1917 Kronstadt Mutiny

 Beginning on 28 February [O.S.]
 1917, an uprising occurred among the sailors stationed at the Kronstadt naval base, in response to the unrest taking place in Petrograd.
 Almost the entire garrison stationed at the naval base participated in the mutiny, during which many naval officers were either killed or imprisoned by the rebellious sailors, including the commander-in-chief Admiral Wiren.

 Background

 During the time of the mutiny, the Kronstadt naval base was the principal rear-base of the Baltic Fleet, and protected the city of Petrograd (St Petersburg).
 The majority of the population of the island of Kronstadt consisted of soldiers and sailors, with the latter being heavily politicised and described as possessing a strong class consciousness.

-The Kronstadt naval base had previously been the site of mutinies during in 1905 and 1906.
+The Kronstadt naval base had previously been the site of mutinies in 1905 and 1906.

 Mutiny

 Beginning of uprising

 In the afternoon of 28 February, the commander-in-chief of the Kronstadt naval base, Admiral Wiren held a meeting with other officers of the Baltic Fleet to discuss the unrest which was taking place in Petrograd.
 During this meeting, most of the officers expressed doubt about the reliability of the sailors to put down the unrest, as it was clear that the sailors would support the revolution.